iconza98/c-plus-plus/Class Memory Mangement/README.txt

-README

-There is a memory leak from the Pool Destructor, I'm still on working on deleting on the rows within the pool array.
+Class Memory Mangement

+Having issues with a memory leak when Pool calls destructor.
+Need to be able to delete all rows within the pool array.

+Proceed with Caution